lxtGH/Paper_tracking/README.md

 # Paper_tracking
-this repo records records the latest paper in Computer Vision
+this repo records the latest paper in Computer Vision